4 Days in Lisbon: A Comprehensive Itinerary

 Most of the castle was destroyed over the years, especially by the Great Earthquake.
 When visiting, you’re able to see some surviving castle walls, as well as some towers that were restored in the 20th century.

-You can climb up some of the towers, which provide great views of Lisbon.
-You can also walk through the castle’s gardens.
+You can climb up some of the towers, which provide great views of Lisbon, and walk through the castle’s gardens.
+São Jorge Castle gets busy, so I recommend purchasing an e-ticket in advance, right here

 This specialty museum is home to a wonderful collection of decorative tiles dating from the 15th century to the present.
 As you admire the tiles, you’ll learn about their history and the tradition of tile art in Portugal.
 The museum even includes modern day art that incorporates this tradition.